35 most iconic magazine covers of all time

-Fashion model Naomi Sims was the unadorned beauty chosen as the face of their issue entitled "Black Models Take Center Stage."
-The elaborate hair coils weirdly wrap around her neck though, and sadly, more than 45 years later, black models have not attained equality, let alone taken centre stage.
+Fashion model Naomi Sims was the unadorned beauty chosen as the face of LIFE's "Black Models Take Center Stage" issue.
+Sadly, more than 45 years later, black models have not attained equality, let alone taken center stage.

-Cover star is Sophie Hicks (now known to many as Edie Campbell's mum) is rocking her ever-present masculine style, with a duct tape cross over her eyes that recalls lesbian pride parades (although they're usually over the nipples).
+Cover star is Sophie Hicks (now known to many as Edie Campbell's mom) is rocking her typical masculine style with a duct tape cross over her eyes that recalls lesbian pride parades (although they're usually over the nipples).

-"Acid, casualties and body banter" was the central theme of this summer of 88 issue.
+"Acid, casualties and body banter" was the theme of this summer of 88 issue.
 Discussion of drugs was a central part of the emerging youth culture media market.
-Oh, and house bhangra was having a moment.
+Oh, and house bhangra was having a moment, too.

 The blurred cover image was a sign of the design confidence of i-D. What other magazine could get away with an out of focus photo on the front?
 But energy and "high spirits" meant this one worked.

 The supermodel as we know it was just being born, and who better to front the "Super Nature" than the flawless Christie Turlington, with crop and basic hoops?

 Sega's console superstar, Sonic the Hedgehog, was the magazine's first animated character cover.
 He managed a wink and the editorial team took the topic of "game culture" to task.
 Grunge was also hitting the catwalks, apparently.